-Sequence for saving a trail and beginning a new one.
-At left, My Trails command.
-Center, the Trails Menu.
+Sequence for saving a trail and beginning a new one (after My Trails command is selected).
+Left, the Trails Menu.
 The arrow to the right of Trail 14 indicates the trail is "active," and the check to the left indicates the trail is visible on the map display.
 The right figure shows the Edit Trail menu, with the Active command selected.